Awareness of what makes for compelling delivery will make better public speakers of us all.

 Most of us will speak more quickly when we’re nervous, but we need to guard against this.
 Gallo reminds us that audiobooks are usually recorded at between 150 and 160 words a minute, slow enough to be understood but not so fast that listeners have a hard time keeping up.
 But simply keeping at that steady pace when we’re speaking to a live audience risks monotony and boredom.
 We can increase our pace when we want to communicate excitement or passion and slow down again when we want to reinforce key messages.

-As with body language, these vocal techniques can be learned, practised and honed.
-Remember, too, that warming up our vocal chords shortly before speaking loosens our muscles, broadening our range of pitch, helping us to enunciate and reducing vocal fatigue.
+As with body language, these vocal techniques can be learnt, practised and honed.
+Remember, too, that warming up our vocal cords shortly before speaking loosens our muscles, broadening our range of pitch, helping us to enunciate and reducing vocal fatigue.

 One final thing to bear in mind is that establishing presence is a personal thing; we need to find an authentic style that works for us.
 When using our voice, for example, we should sound as conversational as possible, being ourselves rather than forcing anything more formal.
 Similarly, we might not all be comfortable striding across a stage, but standing still and using gestures appropriately can give us a quiet authority that’s just as effective.
 While we can all make use of techniques and tips to improve how we present, there’s no single route map to success.
 We need to play to our own strengths and deploy the strategies that will work best for us personally.

-TED’s Chris Anderson believes that “A successful talk is a little miracle—people see the world differently afterward”.
+TED’s Chris Anderson believes that “a successful talk is a little miracle –people see the world differently afterward”.
 That’s our challenge and opportunity: to use the platform we’re given when we’re presenting to influence, inspire and persuade.
-By getting to grips with what can get in out way and honing our skills through practice and experience, we can all spread a little public speaking magic.
+By getting to grips with what can get in our way and honing our skills through practice and experience, we can all spread a little public-speaking magic.

 Test your understanding

-- Describe two examples of positive body language and two more negative.
+- Describe two examples of positive body language and two that are more negative.